Nati-12/Auction02/README.md

 ```
 For ancient operation systems / mongoDB versions switch to simple storage engine
 adding "--storageEngine=mmapv1" to command line call.
 MongoDB should start
-and listens for connections on default port 27017.
+and listen for connections on default port 27017.

 * Switch to "your_project_folder/auction-rest-server" folder and run